About mir-json

 The process of extracting MIR code that is suitable for SAW’s needs is somewhat

-tricky, so we wrote a suite of tools called mir-json
+tricky, so we wrote a suite of tools called mir-json to automate this

-provides a plugin for tools like rustc
+process. mir-json provides a plugin for tools like rustc and cargo that

 lets you compile Rust code as you normally would and produce an additional

-file contains the MIR code that was
+.json file as output.
+This .json file contains the MIR code that was

 produced internally by the Rust compiler, with some additional minor tweaks to